-House Bill 1599 removed the requirement for students to have met standard on the SBA in ELA.
-Now, students can be considered as having met the ELA standard for the Seal of Biliteracy by meeting any of the graduation pathway options!
+For students seeking to earn the Seal of Biliteracy, WAC 392-410-350 removed the requirement for students to have met standard on the SBA in ELA.
+Now, students can be considered as having met the ELA standard for the Seal of Biliteracy by meeting any of the graduation pathway options outlined in RCW 28A.655.250, including the ASVAB and CTE Sequence Graduation Pathways, even though they do not specifically require demonstrating proficiency on ELA and math learning standards!

-Note: There is also work happening to broaden access to more languages in which students can demonstrate their proficiency, and increase access to assessments in rural areas, thus providing a broader group of students with more opportunities to meet their World Language requirement for four-year college admissions.
+Note: OSPI is also working to broaden access to more languages in which students can demonstrate their proficiency and increase access to assessments in rural areas.
+The intention of this work is providing a broader group of students with more opportunities to meet their World Language requirement for four-year college admissions.

-MEET STATE & LOCAL CREDIT REQUIREMENTS
+MEET STATE & LOCAL SUBJECT AREA CREDIT REQUIREMENTS